basimkhajwal/RayTracer/README.md

 An experimental ray tracer <sup>[[6](#6)]</sup> was run as a benchmark to compare the performances of languages.
 It showed that Scala is roughly 3 times slower than the same algorithm written in C++, but it used less than half the number of lines of code.
 For a large project with many developers C++ is a good choice, but in my case Scala's conciseness outweighs the relatively small performance loss.
 In addition, Scala is easier to maintain and debug therefore even more time would be saved in development when reasoning about the algorithms.

 ## Project Development

+### Camera Simulation

+An integral part of the ray tracing process is to be able to actually generate the rays that will eventually be traced against the scene for incoming light sources.
+In my ray tracer, the generation of these light rays is abstracted by the a 'Camera' interface.
+For each ray, two main things are required: the start position and it's direction.

+- Describe the function of a orthographic camera vs that of a perspective camera.
+- Give an illustration of how thr rays are generated and an illustration of how it affects the output image

+### Effective Sampling Strategies

+- Describe why an effective sampling strategy is required
+- Compare and constrast the difference between using a random sampler and a more effective sampler (e.g. Stratified with jittering)

+### Optimisation Strategies

+- First describe why optimisation is neccessary
+- Then describe low level specific optimisations i.e. a 30% improvement
+- Then describe the need for an acceleration data structure
+- Describe how I used profiling and techniques learnt from online sources to debug the sources of slowness in my code

 ### Parsing Existing Scene Formats